imvignesh003/SpringBoot-AML/TO-DO.md

 TO-DO List

 BACKEND
-- Add "get" list of books by author functionality
-  - Sort by: alphabetically, number of titles, popularity, reviews
-  - Add "sort by" as another parameter
 - Resist the temptation to expand to films, documentaries, music, etc.
   - Expand the app using Book only
   - Watch SpringBoot tutorials